Ignaz von Peczely

-Ignaz von Peczely (January 26, 1826 – July 14, 1911) was a Hungarian scientist, physician, homeopath, considered the father of modern iridology.
+Ignaz von Peczely (26 January 1826 – 14 July 1911) was a Hungarian scientist, physician, and homeopath, considered the father of modern iridology.
 Von Peczely first thought of iridology when caring for an owl with a broken leg.
-After noticing a spot in the owl's eye he hypothesized a link between the two and later tested this theory with other animals and people.
-While iridology has been largely dismissed as pseudoscience, his research led to the first known accurate drawing of an iris.
+After noticing a spot in the owl's eye, he hypothesized a link between the two and later tested this theory with other animals and people.
+While iridology has been largely dismissed as pseudoscience, Von Peczely's research led to the first known accurate drawing of an iris.